salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/">Prior Release Documentation</a>

+#### Version 6.2.3
+_Released May 21, 2019, correlating with the Marketing Cloud April 2019 release._

+* **Fixed issue with Inbox start date**—Inbox messages now will respect startDateUtc payload value in all cases.

 #### Version 6.2.2
 _Released May 2, 2019, correlating with the Marketing Cloud April 2019 release._